-If the primary purpose of any placement within a children's home is to assess parenting skills, re-registration as a residential family centre is required.
-Where a children's home contributes to another service's parenting assessment, the home does not meet the threshold for registration as a residential family centre if the primary purpose of the placement is to provide care and accommodation to both the parent, who is under 18, and child then the children's home does not need to re-register as a residential family centre.
+If the primary purpose of any child living at a children's home is to assess their parenting skills, re-registration as a residential family centre is required.
+Where a children's home contributes to another service's parenting assessment, the home does not meet the threshold for registration as a residential family centre if the primary purpose is to provide care and accommodation to both the parent, who is under 18, and child then the children's home does not need to re-register as a residential family centre.